The Electric, Birmingham: 1900s

 Silent films were accompanied by piano music.

 In 1910, the Electric Cinema in Notting Hill, London, opened, deriving its name from the Birmingham cinema.

 1920s and 1930s

 In the 1920s, the cinema was bought out and underwent the first of many name changes, becoming known as The Select showing a programme of silent movies.

 In 1931 Joseph Cohen, a Birmingham entrepreneur, bought The Select and for a few months screened rep films, before closing the cinema in 1932 with a view to a complete refit.
 His plan was to obtain the uppers floors, then create a balcony and changing rooms for the staff.
 Architect Cecil E.M.Filmore was hired to help navigate these structural alternations and on 20 March 1937 the cinema reopened as The Tatler News Theatre, after being almost totally rebuilt.
-Rolling news reels from Pathe and British Movietone, along with short films and cartoons were presented.
+Rolling news reels from Pathé and British Movietone, along with short films and cartoons were presented.